pgte/simple-redis-safe-work-queue/README.md

 * redisOptions: any option allowed by the [redis client](https://github.com/mranney/node_redis)
 * client: a redis client instance (optional, if you want to create / reuse your own client)
 * maxConcurrency: the maximum pending work units. defaults to 10.
-* popTimeout: the worker pop timeout, after which it retries, in miliseconds.
+* popTimeout: the worker pop timeout, after which it retries, in seconds.
 Defaults to 3 seconds.

 ## Worker Events: